Local Authorities and Net Zero

 Benefits offered by these colloborations

-To help Authorities navigate first and next steps in the sector, we also offer these 3 steps to success:
+To help local authorities navigate first and next steps in the sector, we suggest three initial steps:

 Step 1 - Find what exists already

 If you are interested in coordinating with community energy to help you meet urgent goals such as local regeneration, efficiency and retrofit, fuel poverty alleviation and net zero, the best place to start is to see if any community energy projects may already exist in your area.
-You can do this through CEE's NEW national map database
+You can do this through CEE's national map of community energy locations.

 Step 2 - Consider some easy to start, Green Go programmes!